What is an infringement notice

 Please note: A summary of rights is printed on the reverse of the ticket and explains your rights and obligations.

 You have 28 days to pay your fine.
-After this time, a reminder letter will be set to the vehicle's owner and if the fine remains unpaid after a further 28 days, it will be passed for the Court for collection.
+After this time, a reminder letter will be sent to the vehicle's owner and if the fine remains unpaid after a further 28 days, it will be passed on to the Court for collection.
 At this stage an additional cost of $30 is added to the original fine and this can increase to $100 if the fine remains unpaid 28 days after you are requested to pay by the Court.

 Request a waiver